King Charles III: your guide to the former Prince of Wales and longest-serving heir apparent in British history

 Charles's investiture did attract fierce criticism from some quarters as a symbol of centuries of English occupation of Wales

 In the ceremony, Charles’s sense of duty towards his mother and his role was emphasised.
 He promised: “I, Charles, Prince of Wales, do become your liege man of life and limb and of earthly worship and faith and truth I will bear unto thee to live and die against all manner of folks.”

 His address, which he gave both in English and in Welsh, also paid tribute to his new connection to Wales.
 He spoke of his “sense of pride and emotion” standing in Caernarfon Castle where he couldn’t be “unaware of the long history of Wales in its determination to remain individual and to guard its own particular heritage".
 After a week-long tour of Wales following the ceremony, Charles wrote in his diary: “I now seem to have a great deal to live up to and I hope I can be of assistance to Wales in constructive ways.”

-Prince Charles has been portrayed by Billy Jenkins in series one and two of Netflix’s The Crown, and by Josh O’Connor in series three and four.
-It is rumoured that Dominic West will take on the role of the Prince of Wales for the final two series of the drama.
+Charles has been portrayed by Billy Jenkins in series one and two of Netflix’s The Crown, and by Josh O’Connor in series three and four.
+Dominic West will take on the role for the final two series of the drama.